WHAT IS NATIONAL STUDENT PRIDE?

 We are the pride of conversation and one of few safe spaces for the LGBT community to discuss issues close to it’s heart and taboos we know we should be talking about.

 Our first event at Oxford Brookes University in 2005 as a response to the Christian Union’s ‘Homosexuality and the Bible’ talk.The talk was by a trainee vicar with the Christian Union and was ill-informed, bigoted and homophobic.
 In response, National Student Pride was set up to create a fair debate that included progressive voices such as a vicar and a rabbi who spoke on how being gay and religion really sat.
 The Christian Union’s event portrayed anyone lesbian, gay, bisexual or transgender as born immoral and deficient – Student Pride, however, believes faith and sexuality can sit side by side to fight discrimination and prejudice together.

-Student Pride continues this mantra into this day and for the third year running we hosted our event at the University of Westminster which in recent years allowed notoriously homophobic Sheikh Haitham al-Haddad to speak at a charity dinner.
-We bring conversation to campus, to challenge bigoted views.
+Student Pride continues this mantra into this day hosting our event at the University of Westminster.
+We bring conversations to campus, to challenge bigoted views and inspire community cohesion.